ufs-community/uwtools/docs/sections/user_guide/yaml/components/ungrib.rst

 run_dir:
 ^^^^^^^^

-The path to the directory where ``ungrib`` will find its namelist and write its outputs.
+The path to the run directory.

 vtable:
 ^^^^^^^